mwopitz/todo-daemon/README.md

 The To-do Daemon does not behave like a traditional [SysV daemon][sysv-daemon];
 it doesn't call `fork` to detach itself from the parent process.
-Instead, the Go Daemon behaves more like a [new-style daemon][systemd-daemon], as defined by systemd.
+Instead, the To-do Daemon behaves more like a [new-style daemon][systemd-daemon], as defined by systemd.

 [cli]: https://en.wikipedia.org/wiki/Command-line_interface
 [daemon]: https://en.wikipedia.org/wiki/Daemon_(computing)